philipbolle/saas-factory/SF_COMMAND/01_PRODUCT_ROADMAP.md

         * **Backup & Restore Simulation:** System demonstrates a successful restoration of a deleted tenant from a backup within a documented Service Level Agreement (SLA).
         * **Adversarial Security Simulation:** System successfully resists a battery of automated SQL injection and XSS attacks from a secondary AI agent.
     * [ ] **Mission FP-04:** Build the core application features (auth, database, UI shell) using the VLM 2.1 protocols.
-    * [ ] **Mission FP-04.7: Minimum Viable Feedback:** Implement a basic, frictionless in-app feedback mechanism to establish an early customer feedback loop.
+    * [ ] **Mission FP-04.7 (NEW): Minimum Viable Feedback:** Implement a basic, frictionless in-app feedback mechanism to establish an early customer feedback loop, in line with the MVE doctrine.
-    * [ ] **Mission FP-05:** Achieve a production-ready MVP of the flagship product.
+    * [ ] **Mission FP-05:** Achieve a production-ready MVE of the flagship product.

 ### CAMPAIGN 2: The SaaS Factory Core (STATUS: PENDING)
 **Objective:** To extract, generalize, and automate the battle-tested patterns from the Flagship Product to create the foundational SaaS development system.